Charlie Rouse

 Charlie Rouse (April 6, 1924 – November 30, 1988) was an American hard bop tenor saxophonist and flautist.
 His career is marked by his collaboration with Thelonious Monk, which lasted for more than ten years.

 Biography

 Rouse was born in Washington, D.C., United States.
-At first he worked with the clarinet, before turning to the tenor saxophone.
+At first, he worked with the clarinet before turning to the tenor saxophone.

-Rouse began his career with the Billy Eckstine Orchestra in 1944, followed by the Dizzy Gillespie Big Band in 1945, the Duke Ellington Orchestra from 1949 to 1950, the Count Basie Octet in 1950, Bull Moose Jackson And His Buffalo Bearcats in 1953, and the Oscar Pettiford Sextet in 1955.
-He made his recording debut with Tadd Dameron in 1947, and in 1957 made a notable album with Paul Quinichette.
+Rouse began his career with the Billy Eckstine Orchestra in 1944, followed by the Dizzy Gillespie Big Band in 1945, the Duke Ellington Orchestra from 1949 to 1950, the Count Basie Octet in 1950, Bull Moose Jackson and His Buffalo Bearcats in 1953, and the Oscar Pettiford Sextet in 1955.
+He made his recording debut with Tadd Dameron in 1947, and in 1957, made a notable album with Paul Quinichette.

 He was a member of Thelonious Monk's quartet from 1959 to 1970.
-In the 1980s he was a founding member of the group Sphere, which began as a tribute to Monk.
+In the 1980s, he was a founding member of the group Sphere, which began as a tribute to Monk.

-Charlie Rouse died from lung cancer on November 30, 1988, at University Hospital in Seattle at the age of 64.
+Rouse died from lung cancer on November 30, 1988, at University Hospital in Seattle at the age of 64.